Justinon/nyt-crossword-to-kindle/README.md

    * Play around with the other [Customization options](#customization) in any combination.
      * NOTE: Make sure to keep the `--disable-send` flag.
    * Follow the [Test It Out instructions](#7-test-it-out) again.
+   * Look at the downloaded PDF to see if you're satisfied.
-   * Repeat experimenting as much as you'd like until satisfied.
+   * Repeat experimenting as much as you'd like.
 3. Re-enable sending:
    * In `.env`, remove the `--disable-send` part of the `CROSSWORD_COMMAND_LINE_ARGUMENTS` variable.
    * Save the file.